joedanz/cf-amazon-s3/readme.txt

 Thanks to Steve Hicks for the bucket ACL updates (www.stevehicksonline.com).
 Thanks to Carlos Gallupa for the EU storage location updates (www.mximize.com).
 Thanks to Dmitry Yakhnov for info on Java's HMAC SHA-1 function.
+Thanks to Joel Greutman for the fix on the getObject link.